 Cut the Cable Cord!

-I decided to really investigate this idea of “cutting the cord” or “pulling the plug” on cable tv to see if it was worth it.
+Feeling not just frustrated, but angry, I decided to really investigate this idea of Live Streaming and “cutting the cord” or “pulling the plug” on cable tv to see if it was worth it.

 (This post may contain affiliate links, view our disclosure policy for details.)

-When I started reading about the channel options, monthly charges, premium plans, I became so confused, I thought the easy solution was just to keep my cable!
+When I started reading about the channel options, monthly charges, premium plans, I became so confused and overwhelme, I honestly thought the easy solution was just to keep my cable!

 Remember, we are not talking about Netflix, Amazon Prime Video, or other Streaming on Demand services.
 We use these services for movies, a TV series, etc.